 Analyze the Java warnings “uses unsafe or unchecked operations” to determine whether action is needed or whether it is appropriate to leave the code as is.

-The class sun.misc.Unsafe should only be used in specialized instances where the capabilities it provides are essential.
+Only use the class sun.misc.Unsafe in specialized instances where the capabilities it provides are essential.
 It should not be used for everyday use to evade Java protections.

-Document all uses of unsafe code with in-place comments.
+Document all uses of unsafe code with in-place comments and provide evidence that all such uses function correctly and safely.

 Name unsafe extensions with names that retain the unsafe nomenclature.